yashgupta1299/authentication-app/readme.md

-### For REST API having Node.js and express
+### Build for REST API having Node.js and express
-Build with:
+module used:
 passport-google-oauth20,
 passport,
 jsonwebtoken

-Authentication method of user email for rest api using google auth.
+Method to authenticate using google OAuth.